-6. Receipt of payment of entry fee (See Entry Fees)
+6. Proof of payment of registration fee (See Registration Fees)

-All elements of the application and supporting documents must be received by the Festival Office, by 30th November of the preceding year to secure your application.
-Should the choir not be in a position to upload all the specified support materials, the choir must forward them to the Festival office by post by the application closing date.
+All elements of the application and supporting documents must be received by the Festival Office by 30th November of the preceding year to secure your application.

-Early applications are welcome, and we will be happy to provide an early confirmation to choirs.
+Early applications are welcome, and we will happily provide an early confirmation to choirs.

-The entry fee must be paid by bank transfer to the Cork International Choral Festival’s account by the closing date of applications.
+The registration fee must be paid by bank transfer to the Cork International Choral Festival’s account by the closing date of applications.
 Choirs are responsible for all related bank charges.
-The entry fee minus any bank transfer charges will be refunded to those choirs who are not selected for non-competitive participation.
+The registration fee minus any bank transfer charges will be refunded to those choirs who are not selected for non-competitive participation.
 Any increase/decrease in participant numbers will be settled on arrival at the Festival.